-Varun Gauri is Head of the Global Insights Initiative (GINI) and Senior Economist in the Development Economics Vice Presidency of the World Bank.
-His current research addresses three themes: how to use behavioral insights to enhance development policy, when public agencies comply with human rights orders, and why individuals support public goods.
-Dr. Gauri was Co-Director of the World Development Report 2015: Mind, Society, and Behavior.
-He serves on the editorial boards of the journals Behavioral Public Policy and Health and Human Rights, the World Economic Forum Council on Behavior, the Advisory Board of Academics Stand Against Poverty, and is a member of the RSA (London).
-In addition to over 40 articles and book chapters, he has published the books Courting Social Justice: The Judicial Enforcement of Social and Economics Rights in the Developing World School and School Choice in Chile.
-His work has been covered in many media outlets, including The New York Times, The Economist, The Washington Post, and The Hindu.
-He has BA from the University of Chicago and a PhD from Princeton University, and has held positions as Visiting Lecturer in Public and International Affairs at Princeton University and Visiting Professor in the Department of Economics at ILADES in Santiago, Chile.
+Varun Gauri is Senior Economist in the Development Economics Vice Presidency of the World Bank, and Co-Head of the Mind, Behavior, and Development Unit (eMBeD), which integrates behavioral science into the design of anti-poverty policies worldwide.
+He was Co-Director of the World Development Report 2015: Mind, Society, and Behavior.
+He serves on the editorial boards of the journals Behavioral Public Policy and Health and Human Rights.
+Varun has been a member of the World Economic Forum Council on Behavior, and currently serves on the Board of the Behavioral Economics Action Research Centre at the University of Toronto and the Advisory Board of Academics Stand Against Poverty.
+His research has appeared in journals spanning the fields of economics, philosophy, political science, and law, and has been covered in The New York Times, The Economist, The Washington Post, Forbes, The Hindu, The Guardian, and Frontline, among many media outlets.
+He has published three books: Courting Social Justice, School Choice in Chile, and Bringing Law to Life.
+His current research is investigating the influence of social norms on women’s economic decision making, compliance with judicial human rights orders, and the influence of cooperation and identity on ideas of distributive justice.
+He has BA from the University of Chicago and a PhD from Princeton University, and has held positions as Visiting Lecturer in Public and International Affairs at Princeton University, Withrow Chair at Deep Springs College, and Visiting Professor in the Department of Economics at ILADES in Santiago, Chile.